On the harmonious chromatic number of graphs: Introduction

 In \cite{MR989131} and \cite{ORA} the authors give families of graphs that show that the lower bound (\ref{eq1}) is tight.

-It is easy to see that a proper $n$-coloring of $G$ is harmonious, however, the harmonious chromatic number has an additional difficulty that it makes impossible to use usual greedy colorings to complete partial colorations even if extra colors are allowed: if we have an uncolored vertex adjacent to two different vertices with the same color, it is not possible to obtain a harmonious coloring.
+It is easy to see that a proper $n$-coloring of a graph $G$ of order $n$ is harmonious, however, the harmonious chromatic number has an additional difficulty that makes impossible a greedy coloring to complete a partial coloration even if extra colors are allowed: if we have an uncolored vertex adjacent to two different vertices with the same color, there is no harmonious extension of the involved partial coloring.

-Therefore, if $G$ has order $n$ and diameter at most two, then $h(G)=n$, see \cite{MR1477743}, for instance, complete graphs, complete bipartite graphs, the line graph of the complete graph, the Erd{\H o}s-R{\' e}nyi orthogonal polarity graph, or a graph with a universal vertex (stars, wheels, or connected trivially perfect graphs, etc.) have harmonious number equals to $n$.
-In the survey, \cite{MR1477743}, we can find a list of interesting results about the harmonious chromatic number and the achromatic number, a related parameter, also see Chapters 12 and 13 of \cite{MR2450569}.
+Therefore, if $G$ has order $n$ and diameter at most two, then $h(G)=n$, see Edwards \cite{MR1477743}, for instance, complete graphs, complete bipartite graphs, line graphs of complete graphs, Erd{\H o}s-R{\' e}nyi orthogonal polarity graphs, graphs with a universal vertex (stars, wheels, connected trivially perfect graphs, etc.) have the harmonious number equal to $n$.
+In the survey \cite{MR1477743}, we can find a list of interesting results about the harmonious chromatic number and the achromatic number, a related parameter, also see Chapters 12 and 13 of \cite{MR2450569}.

 The purpose of this paper is to study the harmonious chromatic number .
 The paper is organized as follows.
-In Section \ref{section2} is given results arising from homomorphisms; in Section \ref{section3} we study the harmonious chromatic number of graphs with small diameter related to incidence graphs of linear systems; and finally, in Section \ref{section4} we analyze the harmonious chromatic number of the circulant graphs.
+In Section \ref{section2} are given results arising from homomorphisms; in Section \ref{section3} we study the harmonious chromatic number of graphs with small diameter related to incidence graphs of linear systems; and finally, in Section \ref{section4} we analyze the harmonious chromatic number of some circulant graphs.